Athos1972/Confluence-Task-Reporting/README.md

 * Start the dashboard: <code>python dashboard.py</code>.
 Navigate to URL http://127.0.0.1:8050/ and see the results

 # Other stuff
+## Statistics writer
+If you want to be able to consume time series statistics, how open/overdue tasks per space, company and user evolve over time (e.g. because you set a new initiative to clear out overdue tasks and want to see whether it works or not) you can activate a statistics writer.
+You should run it e.g. daily or weekly or monthly (**Recommendation**: use your computer's scheduler to do that.
+Don't rely on yourself not forgetting it.)

+<code>python update_statistics.py</code>

+You should run that after you crawled all users and their tasks.

 ## Additional crawlers
 * <code>tasks_recrawl_by_page.py</code> recrawls tasks from previously crawled pages.
 * <code>task_recrawl_by_duedate.py</code> goes through all tasks in the database sorted by last crawl date and.